imyanuarginting/Sentiment-Analysis-in-MyTelkomsel-App/README.md

-# Sentiment Analysis in MyTelkomsel App
+# **Sentiment Analysis in MyTelkomsel App**

-Conducting sentiment analysis using the comment dataset for the MyTelkomsel application on the Google Play Store using various deep learning algorithms including Reccurent Neural Network (RNN), Long Short Term Memory (LSTM), and Gated Reccurent Unit (GRU).
+Conducting sentiment analysis using the comment dataset for the MyTelkomsel application on the Google Play Store using various deep learning algorithms including Recurrent Neural Network (RNN), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU).